paulb00th/galapagos/content/en/our-diving/our-diving.md

 <p>Expect to make a time commitment towards your qualification of approximately 50 hours</p>
 </blockquote>

-Learn more about the [PADI Dive Master course](https://www.padi.com/courses/divemaster)
+Learn more about the [Dive Master course](https://www.padi.com/courses/divemaster)

-If you would like to book our PADI Dive Master course, please [Contact Us](/contact)
+If you would like to book our Dive Master course, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/DM1.png,img/our-diving/DM2.png,img/our-diving/DM3.png" paddingTop="10px" >}}

 <div class="grey-bar"></div>

-#### PADI ReActivate / Refresh
+#### ReActivate / Refresh

-If you haven't dived for several years, the PADI ReActivate/Refresh option is for you.
+If you haven't dived for several years, the ReActivate/Refresh option is for you.
 Whichever of these courses you take, you will have the opportunity to review the most important diving theories and techniques, on an outing with a PADI instructor in the sea or in a pool.
 This will prepare you to re-enter the big blue feeling relaxed and confident.

-**To take the PADI ReActivate / Refresh course with us, you must:**
+**To take the ReActivate / Refresh course with us, you must:**
 <blockquote>
 <p>Be a minimum of 10 years old</p>